turingschool/front-end-curriculum/lessons/module-3/react-router-v5.md

 This is great for dynamically rendering content based on things in the url, like an id.
 Let's do that

 ## Exercise #3: Dynamic Routing
+---

 Take a look at the CreatureDetails Component.
 It takes in all data for a given creature, and displays it on the page.

-**Your Task is to make a route that will dynamically render a CreateDetails component for a puppy based on its ID**
+**Your Task is to make a route that will dynamically render a CreatureDetails component for a puppy based on its ID**

 <section class="note">
 Hints: